Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Discussion

-Although we conducted a simulation study to understand the method's basic behavior, more realistic and comprehensive evaluations are needed to understand its applicability in real-world conditions.
-For example, the method needs to be evaluated in combination with futility stopping (e.g., dropping of treatment arms which are shown to be ineffective at an interim analysis).
-Another issue to consider is how to select the prior probability of the null hypothesis.
-In our simulation study, we found that setting a value of $\Pr(H_0) = 0.75$ mitigated many of the issues with Thompson sampling.
-However, other choices could be considered, such as setting a higher value.
-Similar considerations apply to the prior distributions of the parameters, as we did not assess the effect of varying these on the operating characteristics.
-For instance, rather than setting the correlation of the multivariate normal prior to achieve equal randomization probabilities, it could be beneficial to set it so that the prior probability of the control being superior is always $\Pr(H_{-}) = 0.5$ and the remaining probability is distributed equally among the treatments.
-Future work may therefore investigate whether a more efficient RAR procedure can be obtained by specifying a certain prior distribution.
-Finally, in many clinical trial settings, RAR methods are not directly applicable because outcomes such as death may only be observed after long follow-up periods, by which time recruitment and randomized allocation will already have finished.
-An alternative could be to perform point null Bayesian RAR with an informative surrogate outcome that is sooner observed than the primary outcome \citep{Gao2024}.
+Regarding prior choice, $\Pr(H_{0}) = 0.75$ mitigated many Thompson sampling issues in our study, yet higher values may also be considered.
+Similar considerations apply to the prior distributions of the parameters.
+For instance, rather than setting the correlation of the multivariate normal prior to achieve equal randomization probabilities, it could be set so that the prior probability of the control being superior is always $\Pr(H_{0}) = 0.5$ and the remaining probability is equally distributed among the treatments.
+Other choices of the correlation structure may also improve operating characteristics, and this should be investigated in future research.
+Similarly, concurrent allocation to the control group may be desirable \citep{Trippa2012}.
+Future work may therefore investigate whether more efficient RAR can be obtained by tuning the prior distribution.